 1. Here are a photo and a line drawing of the so-called Big Tent, when it was located at Benton, Wyoming Territory.
 The tent was a 50-feet by 100-feet canvas saloon, dance hall and brothel that moved west with the end of tracks.
 During the summer of 1868, Benton was the end-of-tracks town for the Union Pacific Railroad as it was built across Wyoming Territory.

-For each image, fill out the photo analysis worksheet.
-Download Worksheet
+For each image, complete the photo analysis page.
+Download photo analysis page.

 How many women can you count in each of the two images?
 Write a brief essay comparing and contrasting the pictures.

 2. On the Wyoming Newspapers website, read the description of the end-of-tracks town of Benton in the Frontier Index, August 11, 1868.
 The newspaper’s press and type could be moved by rail or wagon, and the paper was published in a succession of end-of-tracks towns along the route of the Union Pacific.
 The passage is part of a longer description of a journey from Laramie west to Green River as the newspaper moved its base of operations and as construction was underway.
 The description of Benton begins on page 1 near the bottom of column 4.

 Here’s how to do it: Go to the Wyoming newspapers website, http://newspapers.wyo.gov/, click on “search newspapers.”
 The page that comes up will offer windows in which to enter search terms.
 Under “Search for,” enter “Benton.”
 Under “Newspaper Name,” enter “Frontier Index.”
 Then enter year, month and day: 1868, August and 11.
 Click the blue “Search” box.
 A page will come up that offers three links.
 The second of these should take you to an image of the front page of the newspaper on that date.